Top 12 Corporate Office Design Trends in 2023

-Flexible workspace also means that a room can easily be converted from one purpose to another.
-A conference room might quickly turn into an after-hours lounge area or an innovation zone.
+Flexible workspaces are designed so they can easily be converted from one purpose to another.
+For instance, a meeting room might quickly turn into an after-hours lounge area or an innovation zone.

 #5 A Green Office Offering Plants & Sustainable Materials

 Designers and management have recognized that plants are good for you and for them.
-Research suggests that a green workplace boosts employee productivity by 15%, helps clean the air, increases airflow, lowers toxins, and turns down the noise quotient4.
+Research suggests that a green workplace boosts efficiency and productivity in the workplace by 15%, helps clean the air, increases airflow, lowers toxins, and turns down the noise quotient.

 As Manasa Kovvali Rao, Sustainability Data Manager and Researcher at WAP Sustainability Consulting explains: “Adding plants to an office space has multi-faceted benefits.
 Taking a break from stressful work and tending to plants can have a calming effect on the mind.
 It also brings workers closer to understanding seasonal variations and their effect on vegetation.”

 Biophilic office interior design will also play a key role in office design in the new year.
 It simply means incorporating elements of nature into the workspace.
-A modern office design will include natural woods, bamboo, stone, waterfalls, and even fish tanks.
+A modern office design will include natural materials such as, bamboo, stone, waterfalls, and even fish tanks.

 #6 Turning Down the Volume